Cedar Vs Cypress

 In addition, it’s also worth noting that both the cedar and cypress mulch products sold at big box stores may contain filler.
 A lot of people don’t realize that all mulches are not created equally.
 In a worst-case scenario, some poor-quality mulches have been known to contain ground-up pallets or even dead plant material.
 This is problematic as mulch made from plant material that was killed by a disease could introduce that same disease into your landscape!

-This behooves the importance of finding a mulch supplier that you can count on to only offer the best.
+This behooves the importance of finding a mulch supplier that you can count on to only offer the best and help you determine cedar vs cypress.

 Debunking a Myth